US-listed · NASDAQ · FIF-eligible (above NZ$50K)

 TSLL is the US-listed ticker for Direxion Daily TSLA Bull 2X Shares, issued by Direxion.
 Designed to deliver 2× the daily return of Tesla (TSLA) common stock.
 Single-stock leverage; daily rebalancing produces decay over multi-day holds.
 TER is 0.95% per year.

-Where can I buy TSLL from New Zealand?
+Where to buy TSLL from New Zealand

-NZ tax
+NZ tax treatment

 How is TSLL taxed for NZ investors?